GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Previous knowledge of JavaScript or other course topics is not required.

 How much programming experience is needed?
-It is hard to say, but you should be pretty fluent with <i>your</i> language.
-This level of fluency takes usually at least 100-200 hours of practice to develop.
+It is hard to say, but you should be pretty fluent in <i>your</i> language.
+This level of fluency usually takes at least 100–200 hours of practice to develop.

 ### Course material

 The course material is meant to be read one part at a time and in order.

 The material contains exercises, which are placed so that the preceding material provides enough information for solving each exercise.
-You can do the exercises as you encounter them in the material, but it can also be beneficial to read all of the material in the part before starting with the exercises.
+You can do the exercises as you encounter them in the material.
+Still, it can also be beneficial to read all of the material in the part before starting with the exercises.

 In many parts of the course, the exercises build one larger application one small piece at a time.
-Some of the exercise applications are developed through multiple parts.
+Some of the exercise applications are developed in multiple parts.

 The course material is based on incrementally expanding example applications, which change from part to part.
-It's best to follow the code along while making small modifications independently.
+It's best to follow the code while making small modifications independently.
 The code of the example applications for each step of each part can be found on GitHub.

 ### Taking the course

 The course contains fourteen parts, the first of which is numbered 0 for consistency with past iterations.
 One part corresponds loosely to one week (averaging 15-20 hours) of studying, but the speed of completing the course is flexible.

-Proceeding from part <i>n</i> to part <i>n+1</i> is not sensible before enough know-how of the topics in part <i>n</i> has been achieved.
+Proceeding from part <i>n</i> to part <i>n+1</i> is not sensible before enough knowledge of the topics in part <i>n</i> has been achieved.
 In pedagogic terms, the course uses [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning), and you are only intended to proceed to the next part after doing enough of the exercises of the previous part.

-In parts 1-4 you are expected to do <i>at least</i> all of the exercises that are not marked with an asterisk(*).
+In parts 1–4, you are expected to do <i>at least</i> all of the exercises that are not marked with an asterisk(*).
 Exercises marked with an asterisk count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next parts.
-Parts 5-13 do not have asterisk marked exercises since there is no similar dependency on previous parts.
+Parts 5–13 do not have asterisk-marked exercises since there is no similar dependency on previous parts.

 The speed of completing the course is flexible.